martinezpenya/ED-CFGS-2122/UD03/UD03_EN.md

 ### Identifier names

 For the identifiers we can use the English letters and numbers from the ASCII table.
 You should not use characters with accents or the (ñ).
-Underslashes or dashes are also not used. **The names of the identifiers should always be as descriptive as possible, be it variable, method or class**.
+Underscores or dashes are also not used. **The names of the identifiers should always be as descriptive as possible, be it variable, method or class**.
 Only single character identifiers are used to represent the counters in the for loop, and they begin at the letter *i*.

 - **Package** name: always in lowercase.
 - Name of the **classes or interfaces**: *UpperCamelCase*.